Chucklemunch/Muse/README.md

 - Add tempo control and a metronome of sorts (DONE)
 - Add ability to select key (DONE)
 - Transpose sequence output from Magenta model to be in user selected key (DONE)
-- **URGENT: Restructure app so that magenta integration and audio-to-note-seq are embedded within react components so they can send information about basic-pitch results audio stuff upwards.**
-- **Set up audio recording to record user audio and pass it to basic pitch model in time**
+- Restructure how audio is recorded so only one message is sent to basic-pitch during recording: Set up audio recording to record user audio and pass it to basic pitch model in time (DONE)
-- **Set up microphone connection and a count-in before the recording starts**
+- Set up microphone connection and a count-in before the recording starts (DONE)
+- **Change audio recording to AudioWorklet to allow for better streaming and pcm**
+- **Debug magenta generation after basic-pitch seq gets sent**
 - Add time signature feature that changes how MIDI gets processed
 - Figure out how to chunk audio by number of beats/notes
 - Make UI cool and pretty